roikonen/scalablemodeling/docs/implementing-logic.md

 **Command Handlers**, **Event Handlers** & **Gatekeepers** - all functions.
 Other parts of the system primarily deal with wiring, integration or restructuring data.

-Ideally, business logic is implemented within the **command model**, but due to the need for distribution and managing cognitive load, not all business logic can remain in the command models alone.
+Ideally, business logic is implemented within the **command model** which consist of command handler and state or state projection, but due to the need for distribution and managing cognitive load, not all business logic can remain in the command models alone.

 ![](assets/images/business_logic.png#only-light)